DigitalOcean vs Coolify for Solo Developers

 They solve different problems.
 DigitalOcean provides the server.
 Coolify provides the deployment layer that runs on a server.
 They're not direct competitors.
 In fact, the most common Coolify setup is running it on a DigitalOcean Droplet.
 The real comparison is DigitalOcean's managed services (especially App Platform) versus Coolify's self-hosted PaaS approach.

 DigitalOcean App Platform vs Coolify.
 This is the relevant comparison.
 App Platform is DigitalOcean's managed PaaS.
 Push code, it deploys.
-But it charges per component: $5/month for basic web services, $12/month for professional, plus database costs.
+But it charges per container component, starting at $5/month for a 1 vCPU / 512 MiB instance with 50 GiB of transfer, then $10/month for 1 GiB RAM, $25/month for 2 GiB RAM, and so on, plus database costs on top.
 Coolify on a $6 Droplet gives you unlimited deployments, unlimited databases, and full control for one flat server cost.

 Managed databases.
 DigitalOcean's managed PostgreSQL ($15/month minimum) includes automatic backups, point-in-time recovery, read replicas, and failover.
 Coolify deploys PostgreSQL as a Docker container with no managed features.
 Backups, monitoring, and failover are your responsibility.
 For production databases with paying users, DigitalOcean's managed option is safer.